HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient.md

 ## Installing using the node package file (deprecated in CF196)

+### Prerequisites
-**Prerequisites:** Node.js version 12.18.3 is the minimum supported version, and must be installed on the local workstation or automation server.
+Node.js version 12.18.3 is the minimum supported version, and must be installed on the local workstation or automation server.

+### Install using node package file

 See video: [Getting Started with DXClient on Red Hat OpenShift using HCL Digital Experience Container Update CF194](https://www.youtube.com/watch?v=OphJ8-WcLxY)